cooper/quiki/README.md

 # quiki

-quiki is a fully-featured wiki suite and standalone web server that is completely file-based. instead of storing content in a database, each page i represented by a text file written in a clean and productive source language.
+quiki is a fully-featured wiki suite and standalone web server that is completely file-based. instead of storing content in a database, each page is represented by a text file written in a clean and productive source language.

-the underlying [wikifier](https://github.com/cooper/wikifier) wiki engine offers image generation, category management, templates, markdown integration, git-based revision tracking, and much more.
+the underlying [wikifier](https://github.com/cooper/wikifier) engine offers image generation, category management, templates, markdown integration, git-based revision tracking, and much more.
+[adminifier](https://github.com/cooper/adminifier), a sister project, is a wiki administrative panel featuring a web-based editor.

 * [install](#install)
 * [configure](#configure)